iMega/luaformatter/README.md

 ### Comments

 Skipped space between a double hyphen and text will be revert.
-Semantic line (only hyphens) will not has the space.
+Semantic line (only hyphens) will not have the space.

 ```lua
 --------------------------------